JerwuQu/alines-multi/SPEC.md

 UI - Server (`alines-server`) - Program - Menuer (`alines-menu`)

-Upon UI connecting to server, it will first be required to send its handshake packet.
+Upon UI connecting to server, it will first be required to send its connection request packet.
-After handshake, Server spawns a new thread and process for Program which in turn may start many Menuers.
+After handshake, Server spawns a new thread and process for the Program which in turn may start many Menuers (serially).
+In other words: one connection = one process.

 The Server communicates with Menuers over a domain socket.
 The Server will only accept one Menuer at a time.

-A Menuer will upon connect send a single Menuer containing its menu, and nothing else.
+A Menuer will upon connect send a single packet containing its menu, and nothing else.
-If a Menuer disconnects, the Server will in turn disconnect the UI.
+If a Menuer disconnects before receiving a response, the Server will send a Close Menu packet to the UI.

-UI disconnecting will make Server send Close to any potentially connected Menuers until Program terminates.
+UI disconnecting will make Server send Close to any potentially connected Menuers until the Program terminates.

 ## Universal